 - Group Psychotherapy Techniques and Treatment Methods

-In addition to earning a degree in a relevant field, all 50 states require that chemical dependency counselors who want to have a private practice be licensed.
-The licensing process is multifaceted and requirements vary by location, but all candidates must have between 2,000 and 4,000 hours of professional experience.
-This may include a specified number of hours observing or shadowing a licensed psychologist and/or a certain number of hours working under a licensed psychologist.
-All work experience requirements must be met and proof of completion must be provided prior to sitting for any licensure examination.
+In addition to earning a degree in a relevant field, all 50 states require that substance abuse treatment counselors who want to have a private practice be licensed.
+The licensing process is multifaceted and educational requirements vary by location, but all candidates must have between 2,000 hours and 4,000 hours of of supervised professional experience.
+This may include a specified number of hours observing or shadowing a licensed psychologist and/or a certain number of hours of supervised work under a licensed psychologist.
+All work experience educational requirements must be met and proof of completion must be provided prior to sitting for any licensure examination.

-It’s important to research specific state requirements before pursuing employment to ensure the environment supports the type of experience needed.
-In most cases, work must be overseen by a licensed professional in order for the hours to count.
+It’s important to research specific state educational requirements before pursuing employment to ensure the environment supports the type of experience needed.
+In most cases, work must be overseen by a licensed professional in order for the hours of supervised education to count.